PranjaleeKshirsagar/Comet-Assessment/README.md

 ## Overview

-Imagine you want to publish a website on the internet that can handle thousands of visitors without crashing, automatically recovers if something goes wrong, and can be updated without any downtime.
-This project shows you exactly how to do that using modern cloud computing practices.
+This project shows you how to publish a website on the internet that can handle thousands of visitors without crashing, automatically recovers if something goes wrong, and can be updated without any downtime, using modern cloud computing practices

-This repository is like a complete blueprint that automatically builds and manages a professional-grade web hosting environment on Amazon's cloud platform (AWS).
+This repository is a complete blueprint that automatically builds and manages a professional-grade web hosting environment on Amazon's cloud platform (AWS).
 While we use a simple "Hello World" webpage as an example, the same system can host complex business applications, e-commerce sites, or mobile app backends.

-The project demonstrates three crucial modern technology practices: **Infrastructure as Code** (building cloud resources using written instructions rather than clicking through web interfaces), **Continuous Integration and Deployment** (automatically testing and deploying code changes), and **Container Orchestration** (managing applications in lightweight, portable packages that can run anywhere).
+The project demonstrates three crucial modern technology practices: **Infrastructure as Code** , **Continuous Integration and Deployment** , and **Container Orchestration**.

 ## What This Project Does

-### Builds Cloud Infrastructure Automatically
-Think of this like having a robot architect that can build an entire data center for your website.
-Instead of manually creating servers, networks, and security settings through Amazon's web interface (which could take hours and is prone to human error), this project uses **Terraform** - a tool that reads written instructions and automatically creates all the necessary cloud infrastructure.
-It builds a complete, production-ready hosting environment in about 10-15 minutes, including multiple servers, load balancers, and security configurations.

-### Deploys and Manages Your Web Application
-Once the infrastructure is ready, the project automatically installs your web application using **Helm Charts** - think of these as pre-packaged installation instructions that ensure your application is deployed consistently every time.
-The example uses Nginx (a powerful web server) to serve a simple "Hello World" page, but this same system can deploy complex databases, e-commerce platforms, or mobile app backends.

-### Provides Bulletproof Automation
-The entire process is orchestrated by **GitHub Actions**, which acts like a smart assistant that watches your code repository.
-Whenever you make changes, it automatically runs a series of tests, builds your infrastructure, deploys your application, and even performs health checks to ensure everything is working correctly.
-This eliminates the manual work typically required to deploy applications and reduces the chance of human error.

-### Enables Professional-Grade Configuration Management
-The project uses industry-standard tools to manage configurations and deployments.
-Helm charts allow you to easily customize your application settings (like how many server instances to run, which version to deploy, or environment-specific configurations) without modifying the core application code.
-This separation makes it easy to deploy the same application across different environments (development, testing, production) with different settings.
+* **Builds the Cloud Environment:** Automatically constructs a professional-grade "playground" in the cloud (using **Terraform** to create an **Amazon EKS cluster**) where the application will live.
+* **Packages the Application:** Uses a standardized "instruction manual" (a **Helm chart**) to package the web application, making it easy to install and manage.
+* **Deploys the Web App:** Installs a simple **Nginx** web server into the new environment to display a "Hello World" page.
+* **Automates the Entire Process:** Uses an automated "assembly line" (**GitHub Actions**) that takes the blueprints and builds everything, from the cloud environment to the final application, with a single click.

 ## Prerequisites